 Most people will agree that you can’t beat the look of natural timber, it is stunning in the right setting, and that’s why it remains such a popular patio furniture material.

 The big advantage of wood over metal is that it doesn’t retain heat, so it won’t get too hot in the sun.
-Not so much of an issue in the UK, and not so much of an issue for us as out cast aluminium is coated to prevent this.
+Not so much of an issue in the UK, and not so much of an issue for us as our cast aluminium is coated to prevent this.

 The downside of timber, it is heavy, and therefore difficult to move around the garden or patio.
 And as we’ve already touched on, you will definitely need to maintain it.

 Timber pieces often need an annual coat of stain or oil to protect them from the elements.
-On a larger set, that’s no five minute job too.
+On a larger set, that’s no five-minute job too.
 Even the most weather-resistant timbers like cedar or redwood for example will need to be maintained more than our cast aluminium sets.

-On the plus side that weight means they won’t blow over, and if they are protected and maintained, they’ll last a life time.
+On the plus side, that weight means they won’t blow over, and if they are protected and maintained, they’ll last a lifetime.
 Damage is easy to repair, repaint, etc.

 Plastic Garden Furniture

-Plastic resin style garden furniture has made big strides in recent years.
+Plastic resin-style garden furniture has made big strides in recent years.
 Gone are the days of the cheap white plastic patio set.

 Improvements in resin technology and production now mean pieces don’t really look like plastic anymore and you can choose from a variety of incredible colours and textures/finishes.
 It generally feels, well, more substantial.

 In terms of the cons, I still feel it has that perception of cheap/low quality.
-Whilst many of the modern pieces look great, I suppose they still feel a little like that when you compare to timber or metal.
+Whilst many of the modern pieces look great, I suppose they still feel a little like that when you compare them to timber or metal.

 Wicker & Rattan Garden Furniture

-First off, let me clarify something before we continue… Wicker is the technique of weaving strands and can be constructed from a number of different materials, Rattan is the type of material (traditionally grasses etc) used to weave wicker style furniture and baskets, etc.
+First off, let me clarify something before we continue… Wicker is the technique of weaving strands and can be constructed from a number of different materials, Rattan is the type of material (traditionally grasses etc) used to weave wicker-style furniture and baskets, etc.